strata-mvc/strata/guidebook/1.0/digging-in/models/05-url-rewriting.md

 menu_group: models
 ---

 There may be cases when you need additional sub-URLs for your custom post type.
-For instance, you can have a tab view widget on a custom post type's `single-*.php` template upon which you want to track each tabs with a unique URLs.
+For instance you can have a tab view widget on a custom post type's `single-*.php` template upon which you want to track each tabs with a unique URLs.

 For two tabs you would then need your application to support the following URLs :

 * `mydomain.com/my-custom-post-type/tab-1`
-* `mydomain.com/my-custom-post-type/tab-2`.
+* `mydomain.com/my-custom-post-type/tab-2`

 Strata can add these rewrite rules based on the Custom Post Type's configuration and automatically route them to a Controller.